- Events and notifications

 "ZSL has been an inspiration to me throughout my life.
 I remember my first visit to London Zoo at about four years of age and being amazed at seeing so many different species of animals, especially in the Clore Pavilion.
 I was particularly impressed by the huge male orangutan next to Guy the gorilla.
 Now I'm able to put something back into ZSL by editing the Journal of Zoology and being a member of the Zoos Advisory Committee.
 My involvement with ZSL is always changing - who knows what's around the corner?
 But, I'll still always look forward to visiting London and Whipsnade Zoos."

-Join as Patron Fellow and help protect the planets most treasured species across the world.
-Contribute to conservation and discover our ground breaking scientific research as it emerges from the field.
+Not only will you help protect the planet's most threatened species across the world, contribute to conservation and discover our ground-breaking scientific research as it emerges from the field, but you will also enjoy the best of both Patronage and Fellowship at a discounted amount.

-From £50 a month become a ZSL Patron Fellow and create a world where wildlife thrives.
-Please feel free to reach us on 020 7449 6406 or email email@example.com.
+Please feel free to contact us on 020 7449 6406 or email firstname.lastname@example.org if you have any questions.

 Details to note:

-- If you have a Fellowship now, your Fellowship will be extended to match the renewal date for your Patronage.
+- If you are already a Fellow and want to become a Patron Fellow, your Fellowship will be extended to match the renewal date for your Patronage